b-lev/massachusetts-covid19-report-archive/README.md

 They keep adding columns, and so the csv does too.
 My apologies if it breaks your code.

-In R, using tidyverse and lubridate packages, you can use to read in the data directly:
+In R, using tidyverse and lubridate packages, you can read in the data directly:

 ```
 ma.gov<- read_csv('https://raw.githubusercontent.com/b-lev/massachusetts-covid19-report-archive/master/MA-stats.csv') %>%